Water and Sanitation

 The UNICEF Tap Project benefited more than a half million people over 10 years by challenging supporters to drive awareness about global water issues — and raising critical funds for UNICEF’S WASH programs that reach those in need in places like Syria, Iraq and Yemen.

-Since 1990, with the help of UNICEF and its partners, some 2.6 billion people have gained access to clean drinking water.
+Since 1990, with the help of UNICEF and its partners, some 2.6 billion people have gained access to safe drinking water.
 Yet climate change threatens to undo much of this progress.
 By 2040, 1 in 4 children — 600 million children — will live in areas of extremely high water stress.
 The poorest, most disadvantaged children will suffer the most.